nauman07/circonomit-challenge/Task4_ProductUX/explaination.md

 ## What Are We Building?

 We're building a **simulation platform** for non-technical users.
-Think of it like Excel — but smarter, visual, and way easier to use.

 Users want to:
-- Enter or override data (like energy prices or labor hours)
+- Enter or override data like energy prices or labor hours
-- Get insights and totals (like total cost)
+- Get insights and totals like total cost
 - Understand why things changed
 - See how changes affect other areas